okolo/mcray/src/external/README.md

 rm -r 'Monte Carlo simulations of photohadronic processes in astrophysics' rm pkx5j87mgn-1.zip
 </code></pre>
 - download Numerical Recipes 3rd ed.
 C++ source code from http://numerical.recipes/com/storefront.html and extract to **nr** folder.
-TODO: fix this link
+TODO: fix this link, probably, we can get some code from [this](https://github.com/blackstonep/Numerical-Recipes)?